by Yoga Digest | December 1, 2017 3:03 am

 When you wake up, opt for a smoothie or a small bowl of porridge to give you an energy boost before you go to yoga class or practice at home.
 And, of course, you can always enjoy a proper breakfast after exercising.
 If you’ve stopped en route to the office for your yoga class, you can always use a brought to your desk.

 While having an empty stomach before a yoga class might eliminate embarrassing digestive gurgles and noises, you may find that you’re too hungry to concentrate on the yoga.
 If so, try eating a snack about half an hour before the class.
 Choose something that suppresses your appetite and gives you an energy boost.
 A handful of walnuts or some pumpkin seeds can do the trick.
 Similarly, a portion of dried fruit or a banana can fill the gap, staving your hunger so that you can concentrate on the class.
 Keep track of what you eat before a class and how you feel during it.
 Experiment and see what works best for your body.

 Smoothies make for excellent snacks both before and after a class.
 Having everything blended into a tasty drink means that they’re no effort to consume and you can get some really healthy ingredients in there; even stuff you might not usually like eating, like spinach.

-It’s also important to keep hydrated so that you can avoid cramps and muscle aches.
+It’s also so that you can avoid cramps and muscle aches.
 It’s not just during class that you need to drink.
 Keep hydrated throughout the day with plenty of water.
 If you find it too boring to drink water on its own, add a slice of lemon or lime to inject a bit of flavor.